Bananapus/juice-sdk-v4/README.md

 A JavaScript SDK for building applications on the [Juicebox protocol](https://docs.juicebox.money/).

-## Overview
+## Usage

-Juice SDK is split across the following npm packages:F
+Juice SDK is split across the following npm packages:

 - [`juice-sdk-core`](./packages/core/README.md): Core utilities and helpers for building client and server-side applications.
 - [`juice-sdk-react`](./packages/react/README.md): [Wagmi](https://wagmi.sh/) hooks for Juicebox.
 Useful data contexts and helpers for building React applications.

 Choose the package that best serves your needs.

+### Working with data

+The Juicebox contracts use [fixed-point representations](https://medium.com/cementdao/fixed-point-math-in-solidity-616f4508c6e8) of data extensively.
+To make this data easier to work with, Juice SDK uses [`fpnum`](https://github.com/peeldao/fpnum) for common Juicebox datatypes.
+These include Reserved Rate, Redemption Rate, Weight, Decay Rate and so on.
+See [`utils/data.ts`](./packages/core/src/utils/data.ts) for a full reference to all available data types.

 ## Development